 A lot of the emotional heft of Closer comes from the final two songs – ‘The Eternal’ and ‘Decades’.
 ‘The Eternal’ is punctuated by a simple piano figure, while ‘Decades’ is anchored by Hook’s lead bass lines, but both are melodic and stately.
 The best song, however, is the driving ‘Twenty Four Hours’.
 Elsewhere, ‘Passover’ is another beautiful tune, while the refrain “Heart and soul, one will burn” is deeply unsettling.

 It’s emotionally unsettling, but Closer is a surprisingly gorgeous album, successfully fusing beauty to Joy Division’s omnipresent intensity.

 Substance begins with the An Ideal For Living EP, which captures Joy Division before Martin Hannett got hold of them; documenting them as a punk band rather than the post-punk outfit they’d become.
-As a collection, it’s less consistent in tone and in quality than their studio albums, but it contains some of their most notable tracks.
+As a collection, it’s less consistent in tone and in quality than Joy Division’s studio albums, but it contains some of their most notable tracks.
 ‘Transmission’ was Joy Division’s first single, released between Unknown Pleasures and Closer, while Licht und Blindheit featured the stark, unsettling ‘Atmosphere’ and the driving ‘Dead Souls’.
-‘Love Will Tear Us Apart’ is perhaps the band’s best known song, with its synthesiser hook.
+‘Love Will Tear Us Apart’ is perhaps the band’s best-known song, with its synthesiser hook.

 It’s uneven, but Substance is a useful appendix to Joy Division’s studio albums, rounding up some of their best work.